top of page

 Guided Tours

 This beautiful house will take you back in time to when the Cohen Family lived here.
-This is the complete collection of everything the family chose to save since the house since the house was completed in 1884.
+It is a time capsule of how people lived in the late 19th century.
+It is also a complete collection of everything the family chose to save after the house was completed in 1884.
+For example, many of the cook books date from the late 1880s.
 The furnishings which were wedding presents to Emma and Alfred Cohen are still in their original locations.
-The original carpets have been copied by the Camron Stanford House museum in Oakland and reproduction manufacturers like Bradbury wallpapers and Mt.
-Diablo papers have copied our papers Emelita's Frieze is a favorite and is named after Emelita Cohen who lived in this house for 90 years.
-We are a study center for the area's history, decorative arts and gardens of the 19th century.
-Graduate students use their work on our collections for their academic careers.
+The original carpets have been copied by the Camron Stanford House Museum in Oakland.
+Reproduction manufacturers like Bradbury wallpapers and Mt.
+Diablo papers have copied our wallpapers.
+The pattern called Emelita's Frieze, made by Bradbury, is a favorite , often purchased by those who are restoring Victorian houses.
+It is named after Emelita Cohen who lived in this house for her entire 90 years.

 You are welcome to take photos; all royalties go to the house.
 Please #cohenbrayhouse in social media.
 Like us on Facebook and Instagram.